Sign up for the QMED & MD+DI Daily newsletter.

 In partnering with Dorland Global Corp.
 (San Francisco), Abbot Vascular looked to revitalize enrollment activity in the clinical trial and—staying within a strong corporate identity grid—create a dynamic look and feel to create interest in the trial and motivate patient candidates.

 Dorland initiated a patient awareness program, starting with a trial brochure, to establish the serious clinical nature of asymptomatic carotid artery disease and deliver motivating messages to patients within the target audience.
 The brochure was supported by other materials, including posters and patient education pieces for physician offices.

-Response from trial participants was immediate and highly positive.
+Response from trial participants was immediate and highly positive—investigators saw the commitment that Abbott Vascular was making, and professional interest was energized.
 Only three months after the initiative was launched, trial enrollment had increased 40%.

 The campaign brochure won a silver In-Awe award in the category of consumer print, product or service brochure.

 Cutera Sales Materials

 for Cutera Inc.

 GMA Life (San Francisco) developed a new literature system for Cutera Inc. (Brisbane, CA).
 The campaign won a bronze In-Awe award.